Tuesday, July 12, 2005

 Pets Rule Our House!

 I told you the other day that my stepson had brought his dog to my house, and we found he was infested with fleas.
-We had him come pick the dog up, because we did not want our animals to get fleas.
-He was not happy with us, and said his dog did not have fleas and there wasn't a flea in his house.
+We had him come pick the dog up because we did not want our animals to get fleas.
+He was not happy with us.
+Said his dog did not have fleas and there wasn't a flea in his house.
 Come on!
-His cousin who lives with him has a little puppy, and they are very susceptible to fleas and worms.
-Also he did say, when he brought his dog to our house in the beginning, that he had just been treated for fleas.
+His cousin who lives with him has a little puppy and they are very susceptible to fleas and worms.
+He told us when he brought his dog to our house that he had just been treated for fleas.

-So I guess my question of if a cat could get fleas from a dog is yes.
-Because one of my four cats, Patches has fleas now.
-She has long hair and also is a very sensitive cat.
+So I guess my question is if a cat could get fleas from a dog?
+They say they are different kinds of fleas.
+One of my four cats, Patches has fleas now.
+She has long hair and is a very sensitive cat.
 She will only eat one brand of dry cat food (Purina) and that is all.
 No canned food and definitely no people food!
-Patches is my biggest cat, but she is the most shy.
+Patches is my biggest cat but she is the most shy.
 Most people that come regularly to our home, have never seen her.
 Most of the time she hides upstairs.
-If a car pulls in, she growls and runs upstairs.
-If she is outside when they arrive, she stays hidden in the woods until they leave.
+If a car pulls in she growls and runs upstairs.
+If she is outside when they arrive she stays hidden in the woods until they leave.
 My best friend has never seen her and she has been here many times.

-If our dog, Nikita barks at anything, Patches growls and goes upstairs.
-Luckily, Nikita is not a barker.
+If our dog, Nikita barks at anything Patches growls and goes upstairs.
+Luckily Nikita is not a barker.
 She likes the element of surprise.
-A big black dog, she would walk up to anyone during the night and they wouldn't know she was there until it was too late.
-So if she does bark, all our other animals go on alert.
-The horses come running up to the front fence, and one of our mares thinks she is a stallion, so she intimidates also.
+She is a big black dog and will walk up to anyone during the night and they would not see her until it was too late.
+If she does bark all our other animals go on alert.
+The horses come running up to the front fence.
+One of our horses intimidates also.
 We are well protected.

 My problem with the fleas is that I will not use the chemical repellents.
 I am very much against chemical use in animals and the home.
 I am trying to rid my home of chemicals, aluminum and plastic.
-But that is easier said than done.
+That is easier said than done.
+I found a couple of various natural products to use except that cats don't accept anything easily.
+The best way I found to protect us from fleas and ticks is to keep our lawn mowed and paths as well.
+I tuck my pant legs into my socks when I go out in the forest.
+Peppermint essential oil on my hair and clothing helps with the deer flies and other flying insects.
+I don't think it is good for cats though.

 Copyright © 2005 Kathleen G. Lupole